onderwijsarchitectuur/OOTS-Emrex/sessions/2023-05-15/readme.md

 *  DG Digit is providing building blocks door DG Grow (From the Single Digital Gateway Regulation, SDGR)
 *  DG EAC is about education.
 Should they have a role in organizing this?
 *  Emrex is interested in joining a projectathon.
-*  Next preparation:   discussing the bridge flow proposal made by Pim (see sessions-folder)
+*  Next preparation:  May 29th 2023 (15-17 o'clock).
+If possible read bridge flow proposal made by Pim (see sessions-folder)